Using the WatchApp

 Instructions (graphical representations of turns).
 Can be added in TrackGuide.

 This info is shown as soon as you reach a flagged point.
 If not – bad GPS reception is everywhere – just tap the watch interface to bring it up.
+Simple guiding instructions are automatically closes after 5 seconds.
+For other info, you have to press the small cross in the upper left corner to return to the guiding screen.

-If more than one interesting point is attached to a trackpoint (a square with a cathedral, some guild houses and a statue…), you can swipe through them.
+If more than k. interesting point is attached to a trackpoint (a square with a cathedral, some guild houses and a statue…), you can swipe through them.
 White dots at the bottom of this interface indicate the number of points.